My friend El sent hubby Al a number of beer links in the hopes of luring him to Brussels – and hey, it worked!

 The pub was very dark as befits a 300 year old building.

 Al and I ordered Kreiks, the ‘lower’ alcohol cherry beers, while the others tested several beers.
-Al and the other Canadian threw around their favourite West Coast beers – from him we added Russian River, Pliny the Elder (and Pliny, the Younger), and Bear Republic Racer 5 to our list, and we passed along a number of new beers for him to try as well.
+Al and the other Canadian threw around their favourite West Coast beers – on his recommendations we added Russian River, Pliny the Elder (and Pliny, the Younger), and Bear Republic Racer 5 to our list, and we passed along a number of beers for him to try as well.

 The Belgian was quite impressed with the way all three of us traveled, stopping to spend time, to drink, to experience the ‘real’ Brussels.
 To salute us, he ordered a ‘Kasteel Tripel’, along with tasting glasses.
 Al decided it was similar to Duval, but better.
 It is very high alcohol, 11%, which is probably why I liked it so much!
 A 5 mmmmm beer – I’d order that again!